 When I was a boy my dreams were to be a journalist (I wanted to be a reporter for BBC, that was since then my favorite news agency... at the time I listen the Spanish edition and I admired always their care for language.)

-Then I dreamt all the time with China.
+Then I dream all the time with China.
 I saw its culture and history as a wonderful world.

 I read a lot in my young years: Borges, Kafka, Herman Hess, Garcia Marquez, Fernando Pessoa, Ryszard Kapuściński, Tomas Carrasquilla, Fernando Gonzalez, Vargas Vila and many others.